 Researching How to Choose a Major

 To explore all the possibilities, students should use all the tools at their disposal.
 One such tool is the career services counselor, who is available to meet with students and provide advice on an array of topics ranging from internships to resumes to meeting a professional in the field of interest.
-Many schools offer an online database of information for students to explore from home as well
+Many schools offer an online database of career information for students.

 An online tool to employ is a government sponsored website called Occupational Handbook, which allows students to search by field, growth, and pay.
 Here students acquire more specific information as well, including the typical work environment for any position and similarly related fields.
 A student who wants to be an architect will note that most architects earn a professional degree through a five-year program, rather than the typical four-year bachelor’s degree.

 For more applicable information, students should visit the college website to review the four-year curriculum for any major they are considering.
-By assessing the curriculum before taking the courses, a student may discover that he will need additional training or certification, or he may realize that there are courses for which he is not prepared or reluctant to take.
+By assessing the curriculum before taking the courses, students may discover that they will need additional training or certification, or they may realize that there are courses for which they are not prepared–or feel reluctant to take.
 A student who thinks that nutrition sounds interesting but doesn’t enjoy science will see that nutrition programs are typically heavy in science courses.

 “Students should investigate the kinds of career fields that use the skills they are developing in their classrooms,” said Pat Kitzman, Director of Career Services at Central College in Iowa.
 “And do it early on.”
 Ms. Kitzman also recommends that students get practical career experience in the various fields that interest them, particularly internships.